KOBENDigital/Iconic/README.md

 **Rules file**: https://raw.githubusercontent.com/google/material-design-icons/master/iconfont/codepoints

 ##### Font Awesome 5
-The version 5 is a bit tricky to configure it.
+The version 5 is a bit tricky to configure.
 There is a <a href -"https://www.edg3.co.uk/blog/how-to-add-font-awesome-v5-icons-using-iconic-in-umbraco/">great post</a> about it, thanks to Christopher Robinson.

 #### Pre configured packages